slior/LogoSVG/docs/Lang.md

 Number values are denoted using a series of number, with a possible decimal point.
 A negative number is specified by preceding the number with a minus (`-`) sign.

-Strings are possible with the `say` statement.
+Text (string) is possible with the `say` statement.
+Text literals are enclosed in single quotes.
+For example: `'hello world'`.

 ### Mathematical Operators